haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 The old gardener pushed his cap back on his bald head and stared at her a minute.

-“Art tha’ th’ little wench from India?” he asked.
+“Art you the little wench from India?” he asked.

 Mary nodded.

-“Then no wonder tha’rt lonely.
+“Then no wonder yourt lonely.

-Tha’lt be lonlier before tha’s done,” he said.
+yoult be lonlier before yous done,” he said.

 He began to dig again, driving his spade deep into the rich black garden soil while the robin hopped about very busily employed.